-1 River Avon/Leam Water Resource System 2 North East Derbyshire (Linacre/Barbrook reservoirs) 3 North West Leicestershire (Charnwood reservoirs) 4 River Dove scheme 5 Blithfield reservoir
+- 1 River Avon/Leam Water Resource System

+- 2 North East Derbyshire (Linacre/Barbrook reservoirs)

+- 3 North West Leicestershire (Charnwood reservoirs)

+- 4 River Dove scheme

+- 5 Blithfield reservoir

+- 6 River Derwent resource system

-Farily simple mass balance surface water hydrological simulation models developed by Severn-Trent Water Authority (1985-87), and used for yield assessment, derivation of operating rules, or for system design purposes.
+Parily simple mass balance surface water hydrological simulation models developed by Severn-Trent Water Authority (1985-87), and used for yield assessment, derivation of operating rules, or for system design purposes.
 Simulations are considerably more detailed than is included in the Regional Resources Allocation Model, although all use the same pentad (5 day) time step.
 Some have graphical output.

 They are all specific to Severn-Trent region.
-They are all written in FORTRAN 77, and all reside on either a MICROVAX minicomputer, or on IBM mainframe or both.
+They are all written in FORTRAM 77, and all reside on either a MICROVAX minicomputer, or on IBM mainframe or both.
 Documentation is very sparse.

 Contact name and telephone number.
-G P Davies 021-711-2324 Ext 3040 T Harrison Ext 3044
+P Davies 021-711-2324 Ext 3040